raptisj/js-cache-requests/README.md

 This repo is for learning purposes so I can explore different ways to cache data coming from an API.

+The main branch is just a starter with neither implementation.

 Below you will find the respective branch for each approach.

 Explore with: